Best WMS for WooCommerce Fulfillment in 2026 (Complete Guide)

 Plugin-based inventory updates lag behind reality

 Inventory changes are often handled by multiple plugins, each with its own logic and timing.
 Late or conflicting updates slowly erode confidence in the numbers.
-Inventory plugins react to order data, while a WMS responds to physical warehouse actions.
+Inventory plugins react to order data.
+A WMS updates inventory based on what actually happens on the warehouse floor.

 Multiple warehouses add friction